christofteuscher/TrailNapAlarm/src/readme.md

 This program implements the YASA sleep staging algorithm and determines when to wake the user based on a specified N2 epoch count threshold.
 It takes a file path as a command line argument and concatenates it to an ongoing array of the current sleep session's EEG time series data, with a corresponding sample rate.
 Once the array of data has surpassed the minimum analysis duration of 5 minutes, as well as the minimum sleep duration specified, it creates a SleepStaging instance to determine the predicted sleep stages for each epoch of recorded data.
 It repeats this each time it recieves a new filepath, which is every 30 seconds.
 Once the previous conditions are met, and an N2 threshold is surpassed or the maximum sleep duration has passed, the program activates the alarm system.

+User preferences are defined at the top of this file:

+minNapMinutes: integer, the minimum number of minutes that the nap should last.
+The program will not start counting N2 stages detected before this time.
+This is especially helpful at the start of the program, when predicted sleep stages can be less reliable, so we don't accidentally wake the user too soon.

+maxNapMinutes: integer, the maximum number of minutes that the nap should last.
+As a default, in case the N2 threshold count is not met, the program will wake the user after this number of minutes has elapsed.

+minN2epochs: integer, the N2 threshold count.
+The program will wake the user after this many epochs (30 second segments) have been predicted as stage N2 sleep.

 # btnWake.py